Tips for effective music practice sessions

 Use a metronome

 Please, do yourself a huge favour and use a metronome!
 It should be needless to say, it is paramount that you as a musician are able to play in time.
 There is no way you can really enjoy playing with others and develop your musicianship if you are not able to keep up and play in time.
-Start slow, be focused and mindful of what you are doing and build on that so you don’t internalize mistakes.
-In case you don’t know or feel unsure about how to use a metronome in your music practice, check out this article on how to do it and the reasons why you should do it.
+Start slow, be focused and mindful of what you are doing, and build on that so you don’t internalize mistakes.
+In case you don’t know or feel unsure about how to use a metronome in your music practice, check out this article

 metronome exercises guitar